Summer in the outdoors

 Visit Petworth this summer for a delightful sea of wild flowers in the meadow and the Pleasure Ground.

 See the Servants' Quarters border blooming with cheery asters, helleniums and crocosmia, sure to brighten up your day with seating available nearby to enjoy a light lunch, snack or drink.

-In the meadows you can see plenty of wildflowers adding bursts of colour to the lawns of the Pleasure Grounds.
+In the meadows you can see plenty of wildflowers adding bursts of colour to the lawns of the Pleasure Ground.
 These bright bursts complement the historic structures of the Doric Temple and Ionic Rotunda.

 See the new North lawn border beside the North Gallery slowly flourish and grow after the work over the winter.
-Designed from an 1890 tithe map of the Pleasure Grounds, our planting uses North American plants informed by the lists used by Capability Brown and the bills we have from the 3rd Earl of Egremont’s purchases.
+Designed from an 1890 tithe map of the Pleasure Ground, our planting uses North American plants informed by the lists used by Capability Brown and the bills we have from the 3rd Earl of Egremont’s purchases.
 The border does however, use more modern varieties where appropriate to reflect that time has moved on.